apollographql/specs-core/core.spec.md

 # Prefixing

-With the exception of a single root directive, core feature specifications **must** prefix all schema elements they introduce.
+With the exception of a single root directive, core feature specifications MUST prefix all schema elements they introduce.
 The prefix:
-  1. **must** match the default name of the feature as derived from the feature's specification URL,
+  1. MUST match the default name of the feature as derived from the feature's specification URL,
-  2. **must** be a string of characters valid within GraphQL names, and
+  2. MUST be a string of characters valid within GraphQL names, and
-  3. **must not** contain the core namespace separator, which is two underscores ({"__"}).
+  3. MUST NOT contain the core namespace separator, which is two underscores ({"__"}).

 Prefixed names consist of the name of the feature, followed by two underscores, followed by the name of the element (which can be any valid GraphQL identifier).
 For instance, the `core` specification (which you are currently reading) introduces elements named [{core__FeatureUrl}](#core__FeatureUrl) and [{@core__export}](#@core__export).

 A feature's *root directive* is an exception to the prefixing requirements.
-Feature specifications **may** introduce a single directive which carries only the name of the feature, with no prefix required.
+Feature specifications MAY introduce a single directive which carries only the name of the feature, with no prefix required.
 For example, the `core` specification introduces a {@core} directive.
 This directive has the same name as the feature ("`core`"), and so requires no prefix.

 ```graphql example -- Using the @core directive with a spec's default name
 schema @core(feature: "https://spec.example.com/example/v1.0") {